Germany is known for a lot of things.

-- One third of the country is still covered in forests and woodlands.
+- One-third of Germany is still covered in forests and woodlands.

 - Berlin has the largest train station in Europe.